1935–36 Southampton F.C. season: Background and transfers

 Ahead of the 1935–36 season starting, Southampton signed only two new players.
 In June 1935, they signed Vic Watson from West Ham United, who had missed out on promotion the previous season on goal average only, as their new first-choice centre-forward.
 He took the place of last season's primary centre-forward Norman Cole, who had moved to Norwich City.
 The club's second signing, in July, was half-back/forward Jack Gurry from recently relegated Leicester City.
 Also leaving Southampton in the summer were wing-half Frank Campbell, who had suffered a knee injury that developed into chronic arthritis which prevented him from continuing to play professionally (he subsequently joined Isle of Wight club Newport); wing-half Frank Ward, who left on a free transfer to Southern League side Folkestone; and out-of-favour inside-forward Alf Wheeler, who remained in the Second Division with Barnsley.
 In October, the club also sold forward James Horton to Aldershot, after just one season in which he only made a handful of appearances.

-Towards the end of the season, Southampton surprisingly sold thir first-choice goalkeeper Billy Light – who had played in every single match of the season so far – to West Bromwich Albion, who were struggling in the First Division.
+Towards the end of the season, Southampton surprisingly sold third first-choice goalkeeper Billy Light – who had played in every single match of the season so far – to West Bromwich Albion, who were struggling in the First Division.
 To bring Light to the club, West Brom paid Southampton a transfer fee of £2,000 – a new English record fee for a goalkeeper.
 The decision to sell Light was unpopular amongst Saints fans, who had seen several high-profile players sold in recent seasons – club historians have reflected that the sale "naturally displeased fans", and claimed that it led to a "storm of protest".